Eric-exe/CP-Notes/Graph Theory/Permutation - Cycle Decomposition.md

 In other words, the cycle decomposition of a permutation $\pi$ is the set of all cycles in $\pi$.

+The sum of the cycles minus the number of cycles (or the summation of each cycle minus 1) is the minimum number of operations to sort the permutation.

 ### A Problem
 What is the minimum number of swaps to get from $A$ to $B$?
 Calculate the smallest cycles of $\pi$.
 Then, the answer is